-A quarterly report containing financial information as agreed between Westroads Ltd and Westland Holdings Ltd shall be supplied between the half year report and the annual report.
+A report containing financial and operational information as agreed between Westroads Ltd and Westland Holdings Ltd shall be supplied each quarter.
+These quarterly reports shall include commentary on the quarterly operations performance and future outlook of the Company and any special events likely to affect the Company's performance.